Random the Book

 Organisational applications:

-Human randomness failure and password security: When people try creating random passwords or PINs, they unconsciously introduce patterns – avoiding repeated digits, preferring specific numbers (often birthdays), following predictable substitution rules (replacing ‘E’ with ‘3’).
+Human randomness failure and password security: When people try creating random passwords or PINs, they unconsciously introduce patterns – avoiding repeated digits, preferring specific numbers (often birthdays), or following predictable substitution rules (replacing ‘E’ with ‘3’).
 These human biases dramatically reduce effective security, turning a lock with trillions of combinations into one with just thousands.
-Attackers exploit these patterns through dictionary attacks, prioritising common human patterns.
-Organisational password policies must require computer-generated random passwords, use password managers to eliminate human bias, and educate users that “memorable” passwords are predictably weak.
+Attackers exploit these patterns through dictionary attacks, prioritising common human shortcuts or biases.
+Organisational password policies must require computer-generated random passwords, use password managers to eliminate human bias, and educate users that “memorable” passwords can be predictably weak.

 Reproducibility and debugging advantages: PRNGs offer a critical advantage over true randomness: reproducibility.
 Given the same seed, PRNG produces the same sequence every time.
 This enables debugging security systems (reproducing the exact conditions that triggered failures), testing cryptographic protocols (verifying that implementations match specifications), and creating verifiable audit trails (proving that cryptographic operations were performed correctly).
 True randomness lacks this property – you can never reproduce the exact sequence.
 For many security applications, deterministic unpredictability is more valuable than non-deterministic randomness.